freeCodeCamp/devdocs/README.md

 The `thor docs:download` command is used to download/update individual documentations (e.g. `thor docs:download html css`), or all at the same time (using the `--all` option).
 You can see the list of available documentations by running `thor docs:list`.

 **Note:** there is currently no update mechanism other than using git to update the code and `thor docs:download` to download the latest version of the docs.
-To stay informed about new versions, be sure to subscribe to the [newsletter](http://eepurl.com/HnLUz).
+To stay informed about new releases, be sure to subscribe to the [newsletter](http://eepurl.com/HnLUz).

 ## Vision

-DevDocs aims to make reading and searching reference documentation fast, accessible and enjoyable.
-It aspires to become the “one stop shop” for all open-source software documentations.
+DevDocs aims to make reading and searching reference documentation fast, easy and enjoyable.

 The app's main goals are to: keep booting and loading times as short as possible; improve the quality, speed, and order of search results; maximize the use of caching and other performance optimizations; maintain a clean, readable user interface; support full keyboard navigation; reduce “context switch” by using a consistent typography and design across all documentations; reduce clutter by focusing on a specific category of content (API/reference) and by indexing only the minimum useful to most developers.

 **Note:** DevDocs is neither a programming guide nor a search engine.
 All content is pulled from third-party sources and the project doesn't intend to compete with full-text search engines.
-Its backbone is metadata: each piece of content must be identified by a unique, obvious, and short string.
+Its backbone is metadata: each piece of content must be identified by a unique, obvious and short string.
 Thus, tutorials, guides and other content that don't fit this requirement are outside the scope of the project.

 ## App